mwhiteland/mwhiteland.github.io/publications.md

 # Submitted and in preparation

 - *On the Monniaux problem for Convex Invariants*.
-With Engel Lefaucheux, Mohan, Dantam, Joël Ouaknine, James Worrell
+With Engel Lefaucheux, Mohan Dantam, Joël Ouaknine, James Worrell
 In preparation (2022)

 - *q-deformations of binomial coefficients of words*.